john-wigg/LaserDiodeDriver/README.md

 ## Build instructions (tested on Windows and Linux)

-*Note*: You can find pre-built binaries for Linux [here](https://github.com/john-wigg/LaserDiodeDriver/releases).
+*Note*: You can find pre-built binaries [here](https://github.com/john-wigg/LaserDiodeDriver/releases).

 [CMake](https://cmake.org/) is used as the build system for this device adapter.
 Below is a breakdown of the build process.
 It is assumed that Micro-Manager is already installed on your Linux or Windows machine.